What is Design and Visual Communication about?

 - develop visual communication skills in order to relate narratives through their design thinking and practice

-- learn visual communication techniques and strengthen their visual literacy, letting them explore, generate, critique, and resolve design ideas
+- learn visual communication techniques and strengthen their visual literacy, by exploring, generating, critiquing, and resolving design ideas

 - become aware of how design uses universal symbols and other forms of universal visual language that are internationally recognised in industry